perezjosibm/ceph-aprg/bin/README.rst

 - run_hockey_crimson.sh
 - run_hockey_crimson_1osd.sh
 - run_multiple_fio.sh

-Examples of FIO RBD job files:

 - rbd_fio_examples - directory with examples of predefined FIO workload definitions
 - rg_template - templates for the report generator
-- ceph-aprg.docker - example for a container including all dependencies for the toolkit.
+- ceph-aprg.docker - example for a container including all dependencies for the toolkit

 ## Usage:

 In the simplest form, the following will create a cluster with Crimson OSD, single reactor, the FIO client running on 8 CPU cores, and will produce charts with response latency curves: